AriFordsham/GHCWiki/implementing-trees-that-grow/instances.md

 This page discusses the interaction of Trees That Grow with derived for `Data`.
 (But it might apply to manual instances for, say, `Outputable` too.)

-This page is part of [ImplementingTreesThatGrow/Instances](implementing-trees-that-grow/instances).
+This page is part of [ImplementingTreesThatGrow](implementing-trees-that-grow).
 Here's our example:

 ```